ASPIN's Certified Recovery Specialist Program

-- Community Health Worker concentration, a 3-day course
+- Community Health Worker concentration – a 3-day

-- Addition of a gambling or substance abuse endorsement to a CHW or CHW/CRS designation that targets recovery from a gambling or substance abuse disorder
+- Addition of an endorsement to a CHW/CRS designation that targets recovery from a gambling or substance abuse disorder

 Level Two ASPIN CHW/Navigator Network training provides:

-- ASPIN CHW training to become Federal Marketplace and State certified Navigators to serve 14 rural counties
+- ASPIN CHW training to become federal or state-certified navigators to serve 14 rural counties

 - 3-day CHW training in rural areas via online